-To convert your green waste into green gold like mulch and compost, these two items are great.
+To convert your green waste into green gold like mulch and compost, invest in both a shredder and a composter.

 A chipper shredder can divide the volume of your waste by a factor of 6 to 12 for hedge trimmings, tree and shrub pruning waste.